CRBroughton/nuxt-cache/README.md

 - Data persists between page reloads
 - Automatically handles JSON serialization/deserialization
 - Includes timestamp checking for cache invalidation

+### SmartLinks
+- Provides a centralized store for managing API endpoints and cache settings
+- Type-safe access to URLs and cache configuration
+- Simplifies the use of MemoryLink and StorageLink components
+- Helps maintain consistent caching behavior across your application

 ## Contributing